 Tools & Tools

 If you’re still having trouble choosing the right color combination, try one of the many computer programs or templates available on the Internet.
 These programs are designed to make selecting a color scheme very easy and very intuitive.
 Programs such as Adobe Color CC and ColorExplorer are designed to make it easier for you and at the same time further develop your design preferences.
 In addition, while you continue to design and print things for your customers, you can use a program to create excellent templates and color schemes to keep them handy.

-Most printers use the CMYK process (cyan, magenta, yellow, black), which allows them to produce an almost unlimited number of colours with shades using only these four basic colours.
+Most printers use the CMYK process (cyan, magenta, yellow, black), which allows them to produce an almost unlimited number of colors with shades using only these four basic colors.
 To ensure that the colors you select for your print project appear correctly on the page, it is a good idea to use a Pantone color bridge guide.